What to do when somebody dies

 You should be prepared to provide the Registrar with the following information:

-· If the deceased was married or in a civil partnership, the date of birth of the surviving spouse or civil partner.
+· the full name, date of birth and occupation of a surviving or late spouse or civil partner

 What documents will I receive?